Magnetic Skyrmions in FePt Square-Based Nanoparticles Around Room-Temperature: Results

 \subsection{Skyrmion dependence on nanoparticles's width}

-For nanoparticles having $\textsl{\textrm{a}}=\mathrm{150 nm}$ individual micromagnetic simulations have been conducted at different $w$ values in order to investigate the effect of the nanoparticle's width on the actual skyrmion formation during the magnetization reversal process at the temperature of 300K.
+For nanoparticles having $\textsl{\textrm{a}}=\mathrm{150 \; nm}$ individual micromagnetic simulations have been conducted at different width ($w$) values in order to investigate the effect of the nanoparticle's width on the actual skyrmion formation during the magnetization reversal process at the temperature of 300 K.

-The skyrmion number $S$ as a function of $B_{ext}$ is shown for width values $w=6, 12, 18, 24, 30$ nm in \textbf{Fig. \ref{fig:varw150nm}}.
-Skyrmion can be produced in substantial ranges even for widths down to 6 nm.
-The present FD micromagnetic simulations reveal that the 6 nm width for $\textsl{\textrm{a}}=\mathrm{150 nm}$ nanoparticle is critical for the creation of skyrmions.
-Widths having values below 6 nm cannot produce complete skyrmions.
-The line shape for the nanoparticle with $w=\mathrm{6 \; nm}$ substantially deviates from the nanoparticles with different widths showing a smoother increase of the skyrmion number as a function of the external magnetic field during the skyrmion's creation process.
+The skyrmion number $S$ as a function of $B_{ext}$ is shown for width values $w$=6 - 36 nm in \textbf{Fig. \ref{fig:varw150nm}}.
+Skyrmion can be produced in substantial ranges even for widths down to 12 nm.
+The present FD micromagnetic simulations reveal that the 12 nm width for nanoparticles having $\textsl{\textrm{a}}=\mathrm{150 \; nm}$ is critical for the creation of skyrmions.
+Nanoparticles with width values below 12 nm cannot generate complete skyrmions.
+The $S(B_{ext})$ line shapes for the nanoparticle with $w=\mathrm{6 \; nm}$ substantially deviate from the respective line shapes for higher widths.
+A smooth increase (still fluctuating) of the skyrmion number as a function of the reducing external magnetic field during the skyrmion's creation process is evident.
 The nanoparticles with $w=\mathrm{12-36 \; nm}$ expose a discontinuous jump-like character for external fields around 0 T. The higher the width the higher the jump-like discontinuity.
-For all widths the annihilation of skyrmion occurring in different field values is an abrupt process where skyrmion number goes from $S=1$ to $S=0$ with no intermediate transition magnetic states.
+For all widths the skyrmion annihilation which occurs at different field values is an abrupt process.
+The skyrmion number reduces from $S\approx 1$ to $S\approx0$ with no intermediate transition magnetic states.